areebakagzi/CodeAlpha_Task/CodeAlpha_Iris_Flower_Classification/README.md

 * Scikit-Learn
 * Jupyter Notebook

+---

 ## Project Workflow

 ### 1. Data Loading

-* Loaded the Iris dataset using Scikit-Learn.
-* Created a Pandas DataFrame for analysis.

-### 2. Exploratory Data Analysis (EDA)

-* Examined dataset shape and structure.
-* Generated statistical summaries.
-* Checked for missing values.
-* Analyzed species distribution.

-### 3. Data Visualization

-* Species distribution bar chart.
-* Histograms for feature distributions.
-* Scatter plots showing relationships between features.
-* Visual analysis of class separation.

-### 4. Feature Selection

-* Selected flower measurements as input features.
-* Selected species labels as target values.

-### 5. Train-Test Split

-* Split the dataset into training and testing sets.
-* Used an 80:20 ratio.
-* Applied stratified sampling to maintain class balance.

-### 6. Feature Scaling

-* Applied StandardScaler to normalize feature values.
-* Prepared data for distance-based KNN classification.

-### 7. Model Building

-* Implemented the K-Nearest Neighbors (KNN) algorithm.
-* Used K = 3 nearest neighbors.
-* Trained the model using the training dataset.

-### 8. Prediction

-* Generated predictions on unseen test data.
-* Compared predicted and actual species labels.

-### 9. Model Evaluation

-* Calculated model accuracy.
-* Evaluated prediction performance.
-* Analyzed classification results.

-### 10. Custom Predictions

-* Tested the trained model on new flower measurements.
-* Predicted species and confidence scores.
+The Iris dataset was loaded into a Pandas DataFrame and inspected to understand its structure and contents.

+### 2. Data Exploration

+Basic dataset analysis was performed using:

+* Dataset shape
+* Data types
+* Statistical summary
+* Feature inspection

+### 3. Missing Value Analysis

+The dataset was checked for missing values to ensure data quality before model development.

+### 4. Exploratory Data Analysis (EDA)

+Several visualizations were created to better understand the dataset:

+* Species Distribution
+* Sepal Length Distribution
+* Petal Length Distribution
+* Petal Length vs Petal Width Relationship

+### 5. Feature Selection

+The flower measurements were selected as input features, while the species labels were used as the target variable.

+### 6. Data Splitting

+The dataset was divided into training and testing sets using an 80:20 ratio.

+### 7. Feature Scaling

+StandardScaler was applied to standardize feature values before training the KNN model.

+### 8. Model Development

+A K-Nearest Neighbors (KNN) classifier was implemented using Scikit-Learn with K = 3 neighbors.

+### 9. Prediction and Evaluation

+The trained model was used to predict flower species on unseen test data.
+Model performance was evaluated using accuracy score.

+### 10. Custom Prediction

+The model was tested using a custom flower sample to demonstrate real-world classification capability.

+---

 ## Key Findings

-* The Iris dataset is clean and contains no missing values.
+* The dataset contains no missing values.
-* The dataset is perfectly balanced across all three species.
+* All three Iris species are equally represented.
 * Petal measurements provide strong separation between flower species.
+* Feature scaling improves the effectiveness of distance-based algorithms such as KNN.
+* The KNN model achieved high classification accuracy.
+* Machine learning can successfully classify flower species using simple flower measurements.

+---

+## Results

-* KNN successfully classified flower species with high accuracy.
+The K-Nearest Neighbors classifier successfully classified Iris flower species with high accuracy.
+The model demonstrated strong predictive performance on unseen test data and correctly identified custom flower samples.

-* Iris Setosa is the easiest species to distinguish due to its distinct petal measurements.
+---

 ## Conclusion

-The K-Nearest Neighbors algorithm proved effective for Iris flower classification.
-Through data exploration, visualization, preprocessing, and model evaluation, the project demonstrates a complete machine learning workflow.
-The model achieved strong classification performance and successfully predicted flower species based on their physical characteristics.
+This project successfully implemented a machine learning classification system using the K-Nearest Neighbors algorithm.
+Through data exploration, visualization, preprocessing, model training, and evaluation, the project demonstrated how machine learning techniques can be applied to classify biological data.
+The results highlight the effectiveness of KNN for solving classification problems and provide practical experience with the complete machine learning workflow.

+---

 ## Author

-Areeba Kagzi
+**Areeba Kagzi**

 CodeAlpha Data Science Internship